-And with the final configuration, YOLOv4 achieves stat of the art performance for object detection.
+And with the final configuration, YOLOv4 achieves state of the art performance for object detection.
 The paper examines inference time on many different GPUs, though we just display one here.

 In sum, YOLOv4 is a distillation of a large suite of techniques for object detection in computer vision.
 These techniques have been tested and improved to form the best realtime object detector in the game, and it is lightweight and easy to use.